Anvisimi/opcua-sidecarimpl/ENHANCED_SETUP_README.md

 If you encounter issues:

-1. Check the troubleshooting section above
-2. Review pod logs for both containers
-3. Verify data path mounting
-4. Ensure file permissions are correct
+1. **Check git connectivity**: Ensure cluster can access `https://github.com/Anvisimi/cncdata_M0102.git`
+2. **Review sidecar logs**: Look for git clone errors or filtering issues
+3. **Verify synchronization**: Check for `.ready` file creation and detection
+4. **Monitor resource usage**: Ensure sufficient storage for 881 files
+5. **Test file counts**: Should see exactly 881 H5 files after filtering

-The sidecar pattern ensures **separation of concerns** and **scalability** while maintaining your existing 10 streams/second pipeline to Kafka.
+The git-based sidecar pattern provides **automatic data loading**, **version control**, and **reproducible deployments** while maintaining your existing 10 streams/second pipeline to Kafka.

+## 🔄 Automatic Updates

+The system supports automatic data updates:

+1. **Data Changes**: If the git repository is updated, restart the pod to re-clone
+2. **Configuration Changes**: Modify environment variables and redeploy
+3. **Scaling**: Multiple replicas will each perform independent git clones
+4. **Backup Strategy**: Git repository serves as both source and backup

+This git-enhanced approach provides **infrastructure as code** for your data pipeline with full traceability and reproducibility.